-- At the start of the new school year and during school terms – send your child to school with their MacBook and get them to come to the IT Department before school or during break times.
-We will configure the MacBook, and get your child to return to the IT department at the end of the school day.
+- At the start of the new school year and during school terms – send your child to school with their MacBook and ask them to visit the IT Department before school or during break times.
+We will configure the MacBook, and ask your child to return to the IT department at the end of the school day.
 We are extremely busy during this period, so a longer time may be required.
 MacBooks are configured on a first come first serve basis (approximately 1-4 business days).

 If I purchase a MacBook from a JB Hi-Fi store, am I still eligible for onsite warranty and insurance?
 No, this is only available when purchasing through the JB Hi-Fi education portal under the Butler College BYOD program.
 If you purchase a MacBook directly from a JB Hi-Fi store, your warranty agreement will exist between yourself and JB Hi-Fi.

 Which portal should I purchase my child’s MacBook through?
 This is completely up to you.
 Each portal has different prices, finance and delivery options.
-You should select the one which suits your needs best.
+You should consider the one which suits your needs best.
 The MacBooks will be identical and the optional products will be very similar, if not identical.

 Do I need to purchase any additional software for my child’s MacBook?
 No. As a school we endeavour to use only free software combined with the free Microsoft Office licence provided by the WA Department of Education for the duration of your child’s education.